For either the Mobile Banking website or the Mobile Banking application, you will need a supported device with either a data plan or internet access.

 Text "H" or HIST to 32328.

-While logged in to Mobile Banking, select "Text Message Banking" from the main menu, then select "Deactivate" next to the mobile number you would like to deactivate.
+While signed in to Mobile Banking, select "Text Message Banking" from the main menu, then select "Deactivate" next to the mobile number you would like to deactivate.
 You can also text "STOP" to 32328 from your registered device.
 We will send you a confirmation text stating that your device has been unsubscribed and how to enable Text Message Banking again.

-If you have canceled your service by texting "STOP" or by deactivating a device via Mobile Banking, you will need to re-register for the service again by logging into DCECU’s Mobile Banking app or the Mobile Banking website, and tapping on Text Message Banking from the main menu.
+If you have canceled your service by texting "STOP" or by deactivating a device via Mobile Banking, you will need to re-register for the service again by signing into DCECU’s Mobile Banking app or the Mobile Banking website, and tapping on Text Message Banking from the main menu.

 You’ll usually receive a text message response within a minute.
 Exact timing will depend on your mobile service provider.